 On behalf of organizers, NII totally support the administrative procedures such as sending invitations to potential participants chosen by organizers and making arrangements for accommodation, etc.

-To host the NII Shonan Meetings, NII has Steering Committee responsible for general administration and Academic Committee specializing in the reviews of the seminar proposals submitted by organizers.
+To host the NII Shonan Meeting, NII has Steering Committee responsible for general administration and Academic Committee specializing in the reviews of the seminar proposals submitted by organizers.

-The NII Shonan Meetings are held at the scenic venue, Shonan Village Center.
+The NII Shonan Meeting is held at the scenic venue, Shonan Village Center.
 Joint cooperation between Shonan Village Center and NII offers administrative support and helps organizers to focus on planning the meeting.